 - Notify your insurance provider.

-Call your insurance provider from the scene of the car accident, or file it through your smartphone.
+Call your insurance provider from the scene of the car accident to file an insurance claim.
+In some cases, insurance claims can even be filed directly through your smartphone.
 If you aren’t sure who to call, check your insurance ID card for your insurer’s contact information.

 - Contact a Shreveport car accident attorney.

-After notifying your insurance company of the accident and BEFORE speaking with the insurance company of any other parties involved, contact a Shreveport auto wreck attorney.
-Your car accident lawyers will walk you through the legal process and ensure you don’t do or say anything that could potentially harm your case in any way.
+After notifying your insurance company of the accident and BEFORE speaking with the insurance company of any other parties involved, contact a Shreveport car accident lawyer.
+Your attorney will walk you through the legal process and ensure you don’t do or say anything that could potentially harm your case in any way.

 How Long Do You Have to File a Police Report After a Car Accident?

 In addition to Louisiana’s statute of limitations that establishes a one-year time period for filing personal injury claims, the state also has deadlines in place for reporting automobile accidents.
 Louisiana legislation requires drivers to report accidents that result in the injury or death of another person or cause over $500 in property damage to the local police station or nearest sheriff’s office.
 Drivers must do so “immediately, by the quickest means of communication.”

 The law also specifies that drivers who cause the death of another individual or $1000+ in property damage must file a written report with the Louisiana Department of Public Safety and Corrections within 24 hours of the accident.
 Failure to do so may result in a fine of up to $100, 60 days in jail, or both.